cms-sw/cmssw/HeterogeneousCore/MPICore/README.md

 ## Current limitations

   - `MPIController` is a "one" module that supports only a single luminosity block at a time;
-  - there is only a partial check the number, type and order of collections sent by the `MPISender` matches those expected by the `MPIReceiver`.
+  - there is only a partial check that the number, type and order of collections sent by the `MPISender` match those expected by the `MPIReceiver`.

 ## Notes for future developments

   - implement efficient GPU-direct transfers for trivially serialisable products (in progress);
-  - check the the collection sent by the `MPISender` and the one expected by the `MPIReceiver` match;
+  - check that the collection sent by the `MPISender` matches the one expected by the `MPIReceiver`;
   - integrate filter decisions and GPU backend into the metadata message
   - improve the `MPIController` to be a `global` module rather than a `one` module;
   - let an `MPISource` accept connections and events from multiple `MPIController` modules in different jobs;